 Programs & Services

-Enjoy space for community trainings and informational meetings.
+Enjoy our drop-in space for community trainings, events, and informational meetings.

-Our licensed mental health professional provides participant-centered therapy to individuals and families.
+Our licensed mental health professional provides participant-centered therapy to individuals and families via Verve Collaborative Health.
+With therapy inquiries, please contact Verve Collaborative Health directly by calling (402) 898-1114.

 Click here to learn more about our behavioral health services.